 - CO1.
-Explain the functioning of different human physiological systems. - CO2.
-Explain the operations of transducers and recorders used for bio-medical applications. - CO3.
-Explain the principles of medical imaging systems. - CO4.
-Explain the principles of monitoring instruments used for bio-medical application - CO5.
-Explain the need for health supporting systems.
+Describe the functioning of different human physiological systems. - CO2.
+Analyze the operations of transducers and recorders used for bio-medical applications. - CO3.
+Describe the functionality of medical imaging systems. - CO4.
+Illustrate the working principles of monitoring instruments used for bio-medical applications. - CO5.
+Describe the need for biomedical supporting instruments.